Testing for Nonlinear Cointegration under Heteroskedasticity: Introduction

 The paper is organized as follows.
 Section \ref{sec:model} describes the nonlinear cointegrating regression model and the maintained assumptions.
-Section \ref{sec:cointtest} presents the cointegration test and develops its large sample properties.
-Furthermore, Section \ref{sec:cointtest} discusses a bootstrap approach for practical implementation of the test.
-Section \ref{sec:MCstudy} analyzes the finite sample quality of the test in a Monte Carlo study.
-Section \ref{sec:application} illustrates the approach with an application to the environmental Kuznets curve.
+Section \ref{sec:cointtest} presents the cointegration tests and develops their large sample properties.
+In particular, we show that heteroskedasticity as well as serial correlation and endogeneity imply the presence of nuisance parameters in the asymptotic null distribution, and hence non-pivotality of the \citeauthor{Shin1994}-type (\citeyear{Shin1994}) test statistic.
+Hence, standard inference based on tabulated inference would be infeasible under the present, general set of assumptions.
+We therefore propose a dynamic regression, or leads-and-lags fixed regressor wild bootstrap to provide a feasible approach to inference given the nuisance parameters.
+Subsection \ref{subsec:bootstrap} shows that the bootstrap test yields asymptotically valid inference.
+Section \ref{sec:MCstudy} analyzes the quality of the test in a Monte Carlo study.
+We find that the bootstrap generally performs very well for large samples, and properly for several constellations of variance breaks with moderate differences in the rejection frequencies for sample sizes commonly considered in related work.
+Section \ref{sec:application} illustrates the approach with two applications, one to a panel of environmental Kuznets curves and one to the US money demand equation.
+We find that nonlinear cointegrating relations are not rejected for most of our series.
+Section \ref{sec:conclusion} concludes.
 Unless stated otherwise, all proofs are relegated to Appendix \ref{app:proofs}.